-Theresa Street Wastewater Treatment Facility
+Theresa Street Water Resource Recovery Facility

 1. Screening, Pumping, & Grit Removal

-Raw sewage enters the treatment facilities through influent pumping stations.
+Raw sewage enters the recovery facilities through influent pumping stations.
 At the raw wastewater pumping stations large mechanically cleaned screens with vertically placed bars remove larger debris like sticks, paper, and hygienic products.
 After being screened, the wastewater is pumped to the grit basins.
 Grit basins are designed to remove heavy particles, like sand, gravel, vegetable seeds, and egg shells.
 Material collected from the bar screens and the grit basins are hauled to the sanitary landfill (Bluff Road).

 2. Primary Clarification

 After wastewater passes the grit basins, it goes to the primary clarifiers.
 Primary clarifiers are designed to remove settleable solids which tend to be more organic in nature and settle at a much slower rate.
 In addition, primary clarifiers have skimmer arms which collect floating materials, like grease.
 It takes approximately two-to-four hours for wastewater to travel through the primary clarifiers.